KODNews Brief

 The Catch

 Both GLOW trials were sham-controlled.
-Beating a placebo is necessary but not sufficient — retina doctors already have Eylea and Roche's Vabysmo in their toolkit.
-Until Kodiak shows head-to-head data against an active comparator, the durability advantage remains a theoretical selling point, not a proven one.
-And this is a company that knows failure: tarcocimab previously flopped in a wet AMD non-inferiority trial against aflibercept, sending KOD from $100+ to under $2.
+Beating a placebo is necessary but not sufficient. retina doctors already have Eylea and Roche's Vabysmo in their toolkit.
+Until Kodiak shows head-to-head data against an active comparator, the durability advantage is a selling point on paper, not in practice.
+This is also a company that knows failure: tarcocimab previously flopped in a wet AMD non-inferiority trial against aflibercept, sending KOD from $100+ to under $2.
 The 52-week low of $1.92 tells you how close this story came to ending.
-Kodiak still has no revenue and burns cash — EPS was -$4.12 over the trailing twelve months.
+Kodiak still has no revenue and burns cash.
+EPS was -$4.12 over the trailing twelve months.

 Bottom Line

-Two clean Phase 3 wins transform the risk profile.
-Kodiak goes from "clinical-stage gamble" to "probable FDA filer" — a meaningful category shift for a $2.3bn market cap company targeting a multi-billion-dollar indication.
-But the stock already reflects a lot of that optimism after the 19% move.
-The number to watch is the BLA filing date; if Kodiak submits in 2026, you're looking at a potential 2027 approval and commercial launch into a market where six-month dosing could genuinely steal share.
+Two clean Phase 3 wins change the risk profile.
+Kodiak moves from clinical-stage gamble to probable FDA filer. a real shift for a $2.3bn market cap company targeting a multi-billion-dollar indication.
+But the stock already reflects much of that optimism after the 19% move.
+The key date is the BLA filing.
+If Kodiak submits in 2026, a potential 2027 approval and commercial launch follow. into a market where six-month dosing could take share from entrenched competitors.

 We don't have a full Basis Report on Kodiak Sciences yet.
 Generate your KOD report here to get the complete financial picture.